pradeepkudukkil/mysql-backup-withretention/README.md

 # Mysql Backup With Retention

-This is a simple Bash script to take desired MySQL backup with a retention policy(daily, monthly, and weekly).
+This is a simple Bash script to take desired MySQL DB backup with a retention policy(daily, monthly, and weekly).

 Script configuration
 ============================